Overview

 Limitations

 - Output quality depends on Jira data quality.
-If your team doesn't move issues through workflow stages consistently, or doesn't assign business value scores, PulseView's metrics will be incomplete or unreliable.
+If your team doesn't move issues through workflow stages consistently, or doesn't populate the mapped Effort and Impact fields, PulseView's metrics will be incomplete.

 - PulseView is read-only.
 You cannot create, assign, or modify Jira issues from PulseView.